amyjko/critically-conscious-computing/chapters/projects.md

 Project-based learning can also be in tension with other learning concerns.
 For example, engaging youth in creative expression might mean allowing students to explore wide ranging, complex requirements from their imaginations, which will necessarily impose engineering and teamwork complexities.
 But if students are given requirements to build, the simpler and narrow they are, the less likely they are to be engaging to a diversity of students.

-In the rest of this chapter, we discuss strategies for navigating these tensions, and then present an example unit plan that illustrates some of these strategies, while also centering questions of diversity, equity, inclusion, and justice.
+In the rest of this chapter, we discuss strategies for navigating these tensions, and then present an example unit sketch that illustrates some of these strategies, while also centering questions of diversity, equity, inclusion, and justice.

 ## Scaffolding Project-Based Learning